rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/HTTP Verb Tampering/Introduction.md

 For example, imagine a web application and a web server are configured to only accept `GET` and `POST` methods, sending different HTTP methods would cause the application to show an error page, that itself isn't a vulnerability.
 However, if the web server configurations are not restricted to accept only `GET` and `POST` methods, and the web application is not developed to handle other types of HTTP requests, an attacker may be able to take advantage of this misconfiguration to gain access to admin/staff-only functionalities, or even bypass certain security controls.

+As mentioned in the example above, exploiting HTTP Verb Tampering vulnerabilities is usually a relatively straightforward process.
+We just need to try alternate HTTP methods to see how they are handled by the web server and the web application.

-What makes HTTP Verb Tampering attacks more common (and hence more critical), is that they are caused by a misconfiguration in either the back-end web server or the web application, either of which can cause the vulnerability.
+Finally, what makes HTTP Verb Tampering attacks more common (and hence more critical), is that they are caused by a misconfiguration in either the back-end web server or the web application, either of which can cause the vulnerability.